Glycidol

 Glycidol is an organic compound with the formula HOCH2CHOCH2.
 The molecule contains both epoxide and alcohol functional groups.
 Being simple to make and bifunctional, it has a variety of industrial uses.
 The compound is a colorless, slightly viscous liquid that is slightly unstable and is not often encountered in pure form.

 Synthesis and applications

 Glycidol is prepared by the epoxidation of allyl alcohol.
 A typical catalyst is tungstic acid, and a typical O-atom source is aqueous peroxyacetic acid.
+Glycidol has also been prepared by dehydrohalogenation of 3-chloro-1,2-propanediol using bipolar membrane electrodialysis.
+The hydroxide ions generated in situ at the bipolar membrane promote cyclization of the chlorinated diol to glycidol; complete conversion of 3-chloro-1,2-propanediol and a glycidol yield of 75.6% have been reported.

 Some useful products derived from glycidol are 2,3-epoxypropyloxy chloroformate (from phosgene) and glycidyl urethanes (by addition of isocyanates):